Implementing prefers-color-scheme without FOUC

 2. Construct Semantic Fallback Chains: Map semantic tokens (e.g., --color-surface-primary) to primitives using CSS variable fallback syntax.

-3. Bind Media Queries to Data Attributes: Use @media (prefers-color-scheme: dark) to override root variables, ensuring the cascade respects user OS preferences while maintaining explicit control via data-theme.
+3. Bind Media Queries and Data Attributes: Use @media (prefers-color-scheme: dark) to override root variables when no explicit choice exists, and [data-theme="dark"] to honor an explicit user selection regardless of OS preference.

 :root {